 1993, June 3

-Queen Elizabeth II met with a William and Mary delegation of 300, led by President Sullivan, at a special reception in Drapers' Hall in London as part of the Tercentenary observance.
+Queen Elizabeth II met with a William & Mary delegation of 300, led by President Sullivan, at a special reception in Drapers' Hall in London as part of the Tercentenary observance.

 1993, October 13

-The College concluded its Tercentenary celebration at Homecoming with the dedication of two statues-one of Lord Botetourt in the Wren Yard and the other of founder and first President James Blair between Tyler and Blair halls; the unveiling of The College of William and Mary: A History, a two-volume, 1,000-page history of the College written by Thaddeus W. Tate, Ludwell H. Johnson, Susan H. Godson, Richard B. Sherman and Helen C. Walker; and a birthday party at Busch Gardens.
+William & Mary concluded its Tercentenary celebration at Homecoming with the dedication of two statues-one of Lord Botetourt in the Wren Yard and the other of founder and first President James Blair between Tyler and Blair halls; the unveiling of The College of William & Mary: A History, a two-volume, 1,000-page history of the university written by Thaddeus W. Tate, Ludwell H. Johnson, Susan H. Godson, Richard B. Sherman and Helen C. Walker; and a birthday party at Busch Gardens.

 1993, October 13